Skip to main content

 • Older Adults and People with Underlying Health Conditions

-• People Who Eat More Fish Than the Average Person
+• People Who Eat More Fish than the Average Person

-EPA-FDA Advice about Eating Fish: What Pregnant People and Parents Should Know recommends that people who are pregnant, may become pregnant, or are breastfeeding eat 2 to 3 servings (8 to 12 ounces) of fish each week from choices that are lower in mercury.
-The advice includes a chart that shows how often people and children can eat more than 60 types of fish and shellfish.
+The EPA-FDA Advice about Eating Fish recommends that females who are pregnant, may become pregnant, or are breastfeeding eat 2 to 3 servings (8 to 12 ounces) of fish each week from choices that have the lowest mercury levels or one 4-ounce serving per week of fish with higher levels of mercury.
+Some species with very high levels of mercury should not be eaten before or during pregnancy.
+The advice includes a chart that shows how often adults and children can eat more than 60 types of fish and shellfish.
 The fish are grouped into “best choices,” “good choices” and “choices to avoid” based on mercury content.

-EPA-FDA Advice about Eating Fish: What Pregnant Women and Parents Should Know includes a chart of more than 60 types of fish and shellfish grouped into “best choices,” “good choices” and “choices to avoid.”
+Children are more at risk from contaminants because they are still developing and weigh less than adults.
+State advisories for fish caught in U.S. waters often have special recommendations for children.
+For seafood bought in grocery stores and restaurants, the EPA-FDA Advice about Eating Fish includes a chart of more than 60 types of fish and shellfish grouped into “best choices,” “good choices” and “choices to avoid.”
 The advice recommends that children eat 1 to 2 servings of fish each week from the “best choices” list, and in smaller portion sizes than adults:

 • 1 to 3 years old should eat 1 ounce per serving